AdriIT/C2-Server/README.md

+##DISCLAIMER##
+This project is developed for educational purposes as part of a university assignment and is not intended for any malicious use
+####

 ATTENTION: C2 is not YET implemented to work on different machines, so use ur own machine as a test.<br>

 SERVER/USER DEPENDANCIES <br>